Renovate and Furnish Classrooms

 -Phone call from principal of Jalpa School to Nepali VIN/PiSL Coordinator

-So in 2017, we decided to utilize donations to be sure that the 38 existing Early Childhood Centers received the necessary on-going maintenance and repairs that is needed.
+We currently utilize donations to ensure that the 48 existing Early Childhood Centers receive the necessary on-going maintenance and repairs.
 The 10 Centers that were created in 2013 were first on the list.
 They also will received a larger storage cabinet as their first one was not large enough.
 Our VIN Coordinator in Okhaldhunga regularly distributes rugs for the floors in each classroom.
 Several Centers got a new coat of whitewash inside.
-A number of VIN volunteers have painted murals in several classrooms and we hope to get more murals painted over the years.
+A number of VIN volunteers have painted murals in several classrooms.
+We painted murals in two classrooms in 2018 and two more in Bardia in 2019.